As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 - Have lunch or dinner at Sanaa (It’s the one with bread service!)

-Putting it altogether, here’s a sample itinerary for an early day at both resorts:
+Putting it all together, here’s a sample itinerary for the Lodges:

 - Enjoy breakfast at Boma, Flavors of Africa.

-- Tour the grounds of French Quarter and check out the pool area.
+- Tour the Port Orleans French Quarter grounds and check out the pool area.

 - Take a horse-drawn carriage ride.
 (Requires Reservations)